Golden Silkworms in Pandora's Box

 2. “Appear weak when you are strong, and strong when you are weak.”

-Although it was once considered eradicated, in recent years an increasing number of cases of poliomyelitis – polio’s terrible paralytic curse - have emerged in the developing world after remnants of the three highly attenuated live oral polio vaccine (OPV) strains used to inoculate children managed to escape into the population, circulating and mutating and deattenuating enough to eventually establish active human infections.
+Although it was once considered eradicated, in recent years an increasing number of cases of poliomyelitis – polio’s terrible paralytic curse - have emerged in the developing world after remnants of the three highly attenuated Oral Polio Vaccine (OPV) live-attenuated virus strains used to inoculate children managed to escape into the population, circulating and mutating and deattenuating enough to eventually establish active human infections.

-This novel global phenomenon would’ve been mostly unanticipated by the late U.S. Army Major Dr. Albert Sabin, who served in the Pacific Theater and designed the OPV protocol in the 1950s to compliment the inactivated vaccine which didn’t quite seem to be enough to fully eradicate the slippery disease.
-Dr. Sabin would’ve been well-aware of the risks involved with attempting to design a live-attenuated vaccine, since back in 1935 an experimental live-attenuated polio vaccine had deattenuated back to full neurovirulence, and killed five of the several thousand children inoculated with it in Philadelphia.
+This novel global phenomenon would’ve been anticipated by the late U.S. Army Major Dr. Albert Sabin, who served in the Pacific Theater and designed the OPV-LAV protocol in the 1950s to compliment the inactivated vaccine which didn’t quite seem to be enough to fully eradicate the slippery disease.
+Dr. Sabin would’ve been well-aware of the risks involved with attempting to design a LAV against RNA viruses like Polio, since back in 1935 an experimental polio LAV had deattenuated back to full neurovirulence, and killed five of the several thousand children inoculated with it in Philadelphia.

 2.1 - Memories of virulence gone past.

-This paradoxical ability, for attenuated viral strains to deattenuate back into their original fully-virulent parent strain – much like the T-1000 was able to mercurially reassemble itself in the sequel to The Terminator – can be explained by examining polio and other RNA viruses not as discrete genotypes transmitted on by discrete haplotypes, but instead as “quasispecies” mutant swarms of virions which carry distinct but complimentary sets of alleles, which work in concert in real-time to establish and expand infections.
-One of the first empirical changes of considering an RNA virus as a quasispecies is that at any point in time an average of all the extant variants’ genomes serves as the smallest selective unit, as opposed to using individual virions or any single extant genome in a population, the classical approach.
+This paradoxical ability, for attenuated viral strains to deattenuate back into their original fully-virulent parent strain – much like the T-1000 was able to mercurially reassemble itself in the sequel to The Terminator – can be explained by examining polio and other RNA viruses not as discrete linear genotypes transmitted on by discrete strains, but instead as quasispecies swarms of virions which carry distinct but complimentary sets of alleles, which work in concert in real-time to establish and expand infections.
+One of the first empirical changes that comes once you consider an RNA virus as a quasispecies swarm is that at any point in time, all the extant variants’ genomes form a collective probability cloud that serves as the smallest selective unit, as opposed to using individual virions or any single extant genome in a population, the classical approach.

 2.2 – “We don’t need no water…”

-With viruses replicating continually once a successful infection has set in and begun to smolder, the most-fit variant for a given tissue will predominate in that one tissue when a sample is taken only from it.
-However, although only one variant will appear in the smokey quasispecies mutant swarm infecting the tissue, the smoldering infection will be continually throwing off new variants which represent different points in the possible mutational spectrum – some of which will be better adapted to neighboring tissue, and others acting as accelerants for the predominate variant, and intensifying its virulence.
+With viruses replicating continually once a successful infection has set in and begun to smolder, the most-fit variant for a given tissue will predominate in that exact tissue when a sample is taken only from it.
+However, although only one variant will appear in the smoky quasispecies swarm infecting this tissue-type, the smoldering infection will be continually throwing off new variants which represent different points in the possible mutational spectrum – some of which will be better adapted to neighboring tissues, and others acting as accelerants for the predominate variant, and intensifying its virulence.

-The idea of different variants acting as accelerants isn’t commonly used, but it fits the language humans have always used: of infections sparking up out of nowhere, and burning through populations, and diseases appearing suddenly from sinister gaseous vapors.
-And it fits the picture presented by the overall biochemistry, successful viral entry a cell requires the same underlying chemical principles of entropy and heat exchange as sparking and maintaining a fire, where just like a fire: a viral infection will begin destroying its host to make more of itself.
-Also demonstrating that it works via immunological conflagration, SARS-CoV-2 appears to prefer to begin its infection in the relatively hospitable nasal cavities that can host infections at low temperatures, before different variants are produced which allow it to invade tissue deeper in the body which require variants able to infect and biochemically burn at hotter temperatures. [viii]
+The idea of different variants acting as accelerants isn’t commonly used, but it fits the language humans have historically used: Infections sparking up out of nowhere, and burning through populations, and diseases appearing suddenly from sinister gaseous miasmatic vapors.
+And it fits the picture presented by the overall biochemistry: Successful viral entry into a cell requires the same underlying chemical principles of entropy and heat exchange as sparking and maintaining a fire, where just like a fire: a viral infection will begin destroying its host to make more of itself.
+Also demonstrating that it works via immunological conflagration, SARS-CoV-2 appears to prefer to begin its infection in the relatively hospitable nasal cavities that can host infections at low temperatures, before different variants are produced which allow it to invade tissue deeper in the body which require variants able to infect and biochemically burn at hotter temperatures.

 Finally, although it’s hasn’t been studied as much yet, this more combustion-based model turns the current models of viral fevers on its head – instead of fevers emerging as the body’s attempt to fight off the virus, fevers may be viruses’ way of allowing for infections to spread into different tissue types deeper in the body.
 And so although they may appear to reduce the ability of the first infecting low-temperature variant to occupy the nasal tissue where it usually lands, as this is happening variants which can infect warmer tissue are pushing their way deeper into the fevered body.

-So long as an RNA virus is able to find new hosts to infect and so can continue replicating, its quasispecies mutant swarm won’t attenuate upon continual replication and new host introduction, and its mutational cloud will continue to grow in size as the swarm grows in variant-derived complexity.
-And as these quasispecies mutant swarms get larger, by definition they also become more variegated, and eventually more virulent.
+So long as an RNA virus is able to find new hosts to infect and so can continue replicating, its quasispecies swarm won’t attenuate upon continual replication and new host introduction, and its mutational cloud will continue to grow in diversity as the swarm grows in variant-derived complexity.
+And as these quasispecies swarms get larger, by definition they also become more variegated, and eventually more virulent once transmission begins.

 2.3 – Time for life to spark.

-RNA viruses replicate constantly inside of their hosts and do not have episodic sexual exchanges like most DNA-based organisms, underlying the fundamental need to approach RNA viruses from the ongoing and amorphous quasispecies perspective which views their evolution as the shifting spectrum formed from ratios of alleles in competition and cooperation, more than the largely polarized expectations of major and minor alleles generally transmitted on as discrete haplotypes found with DNA heredity.
+RNA viruses replicate constantly inside of their hosts and do not have episodic sexual exchanges like most DNA-based organisms, underlying the fundamental need to approach RNA viruses from the ongoing and amorphous quasispecies perspective which views their evolution as the shifting spectrum formed from ratios of alleles in competition and cooperation, more than the largely polarized expectations of the discrete haplotypes found with DNA heredity.
 In a broad sense, the behavior of a mutant cloud of 100 variants with a relatively narrow spectrum attempting to infect human tissue over the course of a day, would roughly represent the genetic activity of a tribe of several hundred people attempting to survive in their environment over the course of dozens of generations.

 And in a sense, the process of mammalian fertilization can be seen as a short term and accentuated mutant swarm.
 Although only one gamete is required to fertilize the egg, it does not complete its journey alone and needs its motile brethren to deal with host immune defenses and act as cannon fodder.
 So although quasispecies swarms always have multiple extant variants inside any one host at a given time, and mammalian zygotes host just one DNA-based genome, a mammalian father producing multiple offspring is also diffusing his genome into a swarm of variants – the winner is just declared one generation at a time.